-The supervisory personnel will inspect the function of the maku-DieTool® during operation.
-They monitor and evaluate the function of the maku-DieTool® purely by watching it and recognize any malfunctions that occur.
+The supervisory personnel will inspect the function of the maku-DieTool[®] during operation.
+They monitor and evaluate the function of the maku-DieTool[®] purely by watching it and recognize any malfunctions that occur.

-Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment
+Carriage moves to the starting and final position Crushing of fingers and hand Safety barrier in the form of a protective grate, safety light curtains or similar protective equipment Limit the forward thrust to 150N (0.6Nm on the motor)